 Furthermore, the visitors on this occasion were Leicester City meaning it was a local derby.
-Thus the travelling support was healthy which always contributes to the fervour during the game.
+Thus the traveling support was healthy which always contributes to the fervour during the game.

 The public transport links are frequent and consummate.
 Nottingham rail station is just a 20 minute walk from the ground.
 Once outside the station, signs for the City Ground will be almost immediately visible.

-If travelling by air, East Midlands Airport will be your nearest destination.
-Do note that parking is not available at the ground itself on matchdays.
-Finding a space nearby shouldn't be a problem however provided that you arrive early.
+If traveling by air, East Midlands Airport will be your nearest destination.
+Do note that parking is not available at the ground itself on match days.
+Finding a space nearby shouldn’t be a problem however provided that you arrive early.

 The official club website offers a detailed guide to all the available options.